rhelmstedter/pybites-work/masters_code/progress.md

     return school
 ```

 Current me now knows that [counters]() exist, so I used a counter instead of counting manually with `if/else` statements.
 Next, I needed to address that awful use of `numpy.random.binomial()`.
 Again, utilizing my favorite tool ever, googling until I find an answer (sure I use duck duck go, but doesn't everyone just calling it googling?), I searched for an alternative.
 I settled on `random.choices()`.
 This lets me assign a probability and choose from a list of strings.
 I can get rid of the embarrassing `int` -> `str` -> `int` conversions.
 (Honestly, I would appreciate it if we never spoke of that again.
 Not my proudest moment.
 Thanks in advance.)
-So now I run `random.choices()` twice, once for SPED and once for SES then concatenate the labels resulting in four possibilities `["sped low", "sped high", "gen_ed low", "gen_ed high"]` The school counter is updated and returned by the function.
-The difference between the original and refactored code is shown below:
+So now I run `random.choices()` twice, once for SPED and once for SES.
+Since I am using strings, I need labels for the [compliments](https://en.wikipedia.org/wiki/Complementary_event) of my labels as well.
+The compliment of SPED is general education (gen_ed) and the compliment of low SES is high SES (high).
+I concatenated the randomly choosen labels resulting in four possibilities `["sped low", "sped high", "gen_ed low", "gen_ed high"]`.
+The school counter is updated with each student and returned by the function.
+The difference between the original and refactored code is shown below.
+I am using the ellipse to show that there is code above and below the snippets.

 ```python
 # This original code